 This course focuses on building fundamental writing and critical thinking skills.
 As students engage in writing informational and analytical texts, they will learn to make fundamental rhetorical choices and build necessary skills used in writing multiple paragraph essays.
 Additionally, students will read critically and evaluate the reliability and effectiveness of information sources.
 Students will work through the recursive writing process and strengthen their ability to evaluate their own and others work to build to a strong final product.
 By the end of the course, students can expect to gain stronger academic writing fluency, better familiarity with documentation practices, and added confidence presenting their ideas in multiple mediums.

-Prerequisite: placement test score of EDUTL 1901
+Prerequisite: placement test score of EDUTL 1901 (TLIELP 1901)

 3 cr | graded